methodphoto/themincricketclub/2023/banstead.md

 ---
 layout: default
 title: Banstead
-us: The Min
+homeTeam: Banstead
-game: The Min v Banstead
+awayTeam: The Min
 location: Banstead CC
 date: 23/07/2023
 report: Banstead won the toss and batted first but were all out for 75 in 28.1 overs.
 The Min replied with 76 for 5 wkts in 18.2 overs.